-Presently, the Schengen Area is made up of 22 EU member states and 4 non-member states of Iceland, Liechtenstein, Norway, and Switzerland.
-Although it joined the European Union in 2013, Croatia is not part of the shared Euro currency of the Eurozone.
-Furthermore, Alongside 6 other European Union member states, Croatia is yet to join the Schengen Area for visa-free travel within Europe.
+Currently, the Schengen Area is made up of 22 EU member states and 4 non-member states of Iceland, Liechtenstein, Norway, and Switzerland.
+Although it joined the European Union in 2013, Croatia is yet to join the Schengen Area for visa-free travel within Europe.

 When Croatia joined the European Union on 1st July 2013, one condition was that it would eventually join the Schengen passport-free zone.
 To join the Schengen Area, Croatia had to first meet all the technical criteria for entry.
 In 2015, the EU began a year-and-a-half-long technical evaluation for Croatia to join Schengen.